chrisw-dev/golang-mock-oauth2-server/README.md

 }
 ```

+**IMPORTANT**: To update user information that will be returned by the `/userinfo` endpoint, you must include the user profile data inside the `tokens.user_info` object, not in the top-level `user_info` field.
+The top-level `user_info` field updates a different user object that is not used by the `/userinfo` endpoint.

 This enables testing scenarios like:

 - Testing how your application handles different user profiles
 - Simulating error responses from OAuth endpoints
 - Testing token expiration scenarios
 - Creating custom authentication states for specific test cases

 ### Configuration